yishan575757/dsci551FinalProject/index.md

 ### Text dataset example

-We will use the text dataset for Longitudinal MRI Data in Nondemented and Demented Older Adults
+We will use the text dataset of Longitudinal MRI Data in Nondemented and Demented Older Adults

 ```markdown
 Syntax highlighted code block